solana-labs/solana-web3.js/packages/rpc-spec/README.md

 ### `createJsonRpcApi(config)`

-Creates a JavaScript proxy that converts _any_ function call called on it to a `RpcPlan` by:
+Creates a JavaScript proxy that converts _any_ function call called on it to a `RpcPlan` by creating an `execute` function that:

--   setting `payload` to a JSON RPC v2 payload object with the requested `methodName` and `params` properties, optionally transformed by `config.requestTransformer`.
+-   sets the transport payload to a JSON RPC v2 payload object with the requested `methodName` and `params` properties, optionally transformed by `config.requestTransformer`.
--   setting `responseTransformer` to `config.responseTransformer`, if provided.
+-   transforms the transport's response using the `config.responseTransformer` function, if provided.

 ```ts
 // For example, given this `RpcApi`: